Renew a Prevention Professional or Prevention Specialist Credential (CPP/CPS)

 If your credential has been expired for longer than one year, you have the option to reinstate your credential by completing a Reinstatement Application.
 You can do this at any time after your late renewal period has expired.

 Please be aware that Reinstatement Applications include mandatory hours of specific trainings.
-You can find the Reinstatement Applications and lists of required trainings for each credential below.
+Visit the Reinstatement Application Instructions page for required trainings.

 Application